Economy of Jordan

-The economy of Jordan is classified by the World Food Programme as an upper-middle income economy, as well as being poor in resources with limited land for agriculture.
-Jordan's GDP per capita rose by 351% in the 1970s, declined 30% in the 1980s, and rose 36% in the 1990s.
-After King Abdullah II's accession to the throne in 1999, liberal economic policies were introduced.
-Jordan's economy had been growing at an annual rate of 8% between 1999 and 2008.
-However, growth slowed to 2% after the Arab Spring in 2011.
-The substantial increase of the population, coupled with slowed economic growth and rising public debt, led to a worsening of poverty and unemployment in the country.
+The economy of Jordan is classified by the World Food Programme as an upper-middle income mixed economy, as well as being poor in resources with limited land for agriculture.
+Since the 1990s, Jordan has had high unemployment, poverty, and inequality.
 As of 2023, Jordan has a GDP of US$50.85 billion, ranking it 89th worldwide.

 Jordan has free trade agreements with the United States, Canada, Singapore, Malaysia, the European Union, Tunisia, Algeria, Libya, Turkey and Syria.
 More free trade agreements were planned with Iraq, the Palestinian Authority, the GCC, Lebanon, and Pakistan.
 Jordan is a member of the Greater Arab Free Trade Agreement, the Euro-Mediterranean free trade area, the Agadir Agreement, and also enjoys advanced status with the EU.

 Jordan's economic resource base centers on phosphates, potash, and their fertilizer derivatives; tourism; overseas remittances; and foreign aid.
 These are its principal sources of hard currency earnings.
 Lacking coal reserves, hydroelectric power, large tracts of forest or commercially viable oil deposits, Jordan relies on natural gas for 93% of its domestic energy needs.
 Jordan used to depend on Iraq for oil until the American-led 2003 invasion of Iraq.
-Jordan also has a plethora of industrial zones producing goods in the textile, aerospace, defense, ICT, pharmaceutical, and cosmetic sectors.
-Jordan is an emerging knowledge economy.
+Jordan has industrial zones producing goods in the textile, aerospace, defense, ICT, pharmaceutical, and cosmetic sectors.

-The main obstacles to Jordan's economy are scarce water supplies, complete reliance on oil imports for energy, and regional instability.
+The main obstacles to Jordan's economy are scarce water supplies, complete reliance on oil imports for energy, regional instability, and the authoritarian regime.
 Just over 10% of its land is arable and the water supply is limited.
 Rainfall is low and highly variable, and much of Jordan's available ground water is not renewable.
+After King Abdullah II's accession to the throne in 1999, liberal economic policies were introduced.